Program Areas

 We support sustainable food systems focused on raising food that is healthy for humans and animals and does not harm the environment, provides a fair wage to the growers, and supports local communities.
 We see urban agriculture as a productive use of vacant land, providing healthy food while providing food security for local communities.

-Education and Youth Entrepreneurship
+Youth Employment and Entrepreneurship

 Community Redevelopment